rust-lang/cargo/src/doc/src/reference/unstable.md

   `std` feature.
 However, when built as a test or example, it will include the `std` feature.

+  This mode is ignored if you are building any test, bench, or example.
+That is, dev dependency features will still be unified if you run commands like `cargo test` or `cargo build --all-targets`.

 * `compare` — This option compares the resolved features to the old resolver, and will print any differences.